ebzzry/ebzzry.github.io/en/fkd/squandered.md

 It is not about the inability to redo gratuitous expenditure of somewhat liberally-provided lax confinements of time, but it is about the unsettling observation that the mindset I previously took for granted, is now something that would require me Atlas strength to even begin to summon.
-I miss the unrelenting inquisitiveness that I once wielded with ease, to my daily scuffling scores with the hordes of raids of life.
+I miss the unrelenting inquisitiveness that I once wielded with ease in contrast to the daily scuffling scores with the hordes of raids of life.

 When we move past our zones of comfort, we are filled with eagerness to return back to our own fortified bunkers.
 We see our own phantasmal doppelgangers, communicating and showing to us what